 About Dominic Macqueen

-Prior to embarking upon a career in psychology and academia, Dominic began his professional life in people management and international humanitarian work.
+Prior to embarking upon a career in psychology and psychiatry, Dominic began his professional life in international humanitarian work and people management.
 In the mid 90s, he worked on social development initiatives in India, supporting the marginalised 'outcastes', and then in Africa working in a hospice for orphans and families suffering with AIDS and HIV.
 Since 1999 Dominic has worked in psychiatry, consulting at a number of hospitals within the Priory Healthcare Group and treating conditions ranging from anxiety and depression to trauma, self-harm and substance abuse.
-Alongside his work in psychiatric hospitals, he was Professor of Applied Psychology within a theological college's department of Human Development, and provided corporate psychology services to business professionals.
+Alongside his work in psychiatric hospitals, he was Professor of Applied Psychology within a theological college's department of Human Development, and provided corporate psychology services to business professionals and companies.

-Dominic currently oversees the psychology department of a forensic psychiatric hospital ward in London, and provides counselling and psychological analysis to individuals and couples at his private practices in central London and Surrey.
-He is also a clinical supervisor for two humanitarian organisations, and is a founding member of the Health Professionals Support Association which offers specialist psychological support and advice to medical professionals and healthcare practitioners who have been negatively affected by their work. (www.thehpsa.co.uk)
+Dominic currently oversees the psychology department of a behavioural psychiatric unit in London, and provides counselling and psychological analysis to individuals and couples at his practices in central London and Surrey.
+He is also a registered Clinical Supervisor and a founding member of the Health Professionals Support Association which offers specialist psychological support and advice to medical professionals and healthcare practitioners who have been negatively affected by their work. (www.thehpsa.co.uk)